mshroyer/coursepointer/docs/development.md

 ```

 Some of the integration tests use the nested `integration-stub` binary crate
 by passing JSON specifications to it and then examining its output.
-Most
+(This was
+how I bootstrapped my early FIT encoding implementation, which is the first
-others build and test against the `coursepointer` command-line binary.
+part I wrote.)
+Most other integration tests build and test against the main
+`coursepointer` command-line binary.

 ## Formatting

-Though the project builds with the stable Rust toolchain, it uses nightly for
+Though the project targets the stable Rust toolchain, it uses nightly for
-`cargo fmt` for access to unstable features:
+`cargo fmt` to access unstable features:

 ```
-rustup toolchain install nightly cargo +nightly fmt
+rustup toolchain install --profile minimal -c rustfmt nightly cargo +nightly fmt
 ```